Reverse Stable Diffusion: What prompt was used to generate this image?: Experiments

-\textbf{Results.} In Table~\ref{tab_ablation}, we report the average cosine similarity scores between the prompt embeddings predicted by various neural models and the ground-truth prompt embeddings in our test set.
+In Table~\ref{tab_ablation}, we report the average cosine similarity scores between the prompt embeddings predicted by various neural models and the ground-truth prompt embeddings in our test set.
 We compare vanilla models with versions that are enhanced by our novel training pipeline.
 We introduce our novel components one by one, to illustrate the benefit of each added component.
-We further report results with a joint framework based on the weighted average of the prompt embeddings generated by the four individual models.
-Another version based on all models is integrated with our DAKL method.

 As shown in Table~\ref{tab_ablation}, our findings indicate that the classification head leads to consistent performance gains.
 For three out of four models, our curriculum learning strategy brings further performance improvements.
-Moreover, the joint pipeline obtains much better results, with a slight performance edge from the version based on DAKL.
 We thus conclude that all our novel contributions boost performance.
 Notably, our highest gains are observed for the U-Net$_{\mbox{ {enc}}}$ model, as the performance grows from $0.6130$ to $0.6497$.

 \textbf{Ablation study.} In Table~\ref{tab_ablation_heads}, we present the results obtained by each head configuration illustrated in Figure~\ref{fig_heads}.
 We observe that the third option gives the best results, showing that it is useful to update the embedding head based on the classification error.
 This result strengthens the claim that our additional classification task is useful in estimating the sentence embeddings.